Secrets to the Timeshare Presentation

-Timeshare presentations include free cheap vacations, free gifts or free meals, including champagne breakfast, not so fast.
+Timeshare presentations include free cheap vacations, free gifts or free meals, including champagne breakfast, but not so fast.
 They are not really free.
-Because of the high pressure sales it is essential that you do your homework before attending a timeshare presentation, and don’t buy on a whim.
+Because of the high pressure sales it is essential that you do your homework before attending a timeshare presentation, and please don’t buy on a whim.

 The Definition of a Timeshare

 The first thing you need to know is that when you purchase a time share you are purchasing the right to use a vacation room or condo typically for 1 week a year.
+This is if you purchase 1 unit.
 The quality of available condos go from type A to type D. A, of course being the nicest and best equipped.

 Typical Timeshare Cost

-If You Don’t Pay The Time Share Loan Principle And Interest Payments
+When You Don’t Pay The Time Share Loan Principle And Interest Payments

 How Most Buyers Find Out About Timeshares

 The company gets back the “free stuff” many times over when you make payments on the timeshare loan and the lifetime tax and maintenance cost.
-So, once again, you learn, there are no free lunches.
+So, once again, you learn, there are “no free lunches”.

-The Motivating Factor For Buying a Timeshare
+A Motivating Factor For Buying a Timeshare

 For those in higher tax brackets the tax savings on a timeshare is too small to make a difference.
-Another reason people buy timeshares is because they enjoy the vacation swaps, that is swapping timeshares with others to vacation in different locations.
+Another reason people buy timeshares is because they enjoy the vacation swaps.
+This is when you can swap timeshares with others, to vacation in different locations.
 Some timeshare presentation vacations sales are simply fake.

 When Buyers Falter On Their Time Share Payments

 The best way to get out of your timeshare contract during or after your vacation is to realize you usually have a 3 day right of rescission on contracts.
 That must be in writing, preferably notarized, and sent next day mail, certified.
 Rarely, does anyone realize this, or use this tactic.

 Typical charges of a Timeshare

-I have friends who bought a time share 16 years ago, they said they purchased theirs for $17,000, for most of the 16 years their yearly tax and maintenance cost was $500 per year, a year ago it changed to $1000 per year.
-That is a class A Timeshare, the highest value.
+I have friends who bought a time share 16 years ago, they said they purchased theirs for $17,000.
+Most of the 16 years their yearly tax and maintenance costs were $500 per year, a year ago it changed to $1000 per year.
+The timeshares are much more expensive now.

 Currently, a typical Class A time share is in the area of $25,000 principle or more, plus interest, and $1000 per year (lifetime) payments for tax and maintenance.
 There are different packages available.